Python-SIP/sip/sphinx/c_api.rst

         :c:macro:`SIP_OWNS_MEMORY` flags.
     :return:
         the :class:`sip.array` object.

+.. c:function:: int sipConvertToEnum(PyObject *obj, const sipTypeDef *td)

+    .. versionadded:: 4.19.4

+    This converts a Python object to the value of a named C/C++ ``enum`` member.
+If the enum is a C++11 scoped enum then the Python object must be a member of the enum.
+Otherwise it may also be an ``int`` corresponding to the name of the member.

+    :param obj:
+        the Python object to convert.
+    :param td:
+        the enum's :ref:`generated type structure <ref-type-structures>`.
+    :return:
+        the integer value.
+An exception is raised if there was an error.

 .. c:function:: void *sipConvertToInstance(PyObject *obj, sipWrapperType *type, PyObject *transferObj, int flags, int *state, int *iserr)